grumpzsux/writeups/TryHackMe/Ra 2 Writeup.md

 #### Let's go back to the website using the hostname: fire.windcorp.thm now:
 ![image](https://user-images.githubusercontent.com/80599694/147981534-831be3fb-c3b6-4bb1-970d-edbf03c4c7c8.png)

 #### We are off to the races.
 Next thing I check for is a few quik wins.
 Is there a robots.txt file?
 Can I view the source and see if there are any usernames for me?
-No luck. 🤨 I decided to go back to my initial nmap scan, to review before I decided to start dir busting the domain.
+No luck. 🤨 I decided to go back to my initial nmap scan to review as well as setup a Gobuster scan in the background.
 ### DNS is open?
 Are their more DNS?
 #### Let's check the certificate
 ![image](https://user-images.githubusercontent.com/80599694/147982288-7a85f330-fb8a-4ed5-8b6c-8510e91421b3.png)